VIP21/hcc2/README.md

 This is README.md for https:/github.com/ROCM-Developer-Tools/hcc2 .
 This is the base repository for HCC2,  Use this for issues, documentation, packaging, examples, build.

 HCC2 is an experimental PROTOTYPE that is intended to support multiple programming models including OpenMP 4.5+, C++ parallel extentions (original HCC), HIP, and cuda clang.
-It supports offloading to multiple GPU acceleration targets(multi-target).
-It also supports different host platforms such as AMD64, PPC64LE, and AARCH64. (multi-platform).
+It supports offloading to multiple GPU acceleration targets (multi-target).
+It also supports different host platforms such as AMD64, PPC64LE, and AARCH64 (multi-platform).

 The bin directory of this repository contains a README and build scripts needed to build and install HCC2.
 However, we recommend that you install from the debian or rpm packages described below.